Cobaltians-Plugins/Plugins-FCM/README.md

 # FCM
 FCM Plugin allows you to manage your notifications with the Google's service Firebase Cloud Messaging.
-To run this plugin with the Build Kristal server, you'll need to use the AppInfos plugin to get the device ID.
-You'll also need to get the application's API key.

 # How to use
 * Import the plugin to your project as explain [here](https://github.com/cobaltians/cobalt/wiki/Plugins-usage)